-For more than forty years the TRCA has played a major role in forest management, tree and shrub planting, and reforestation throughout our jurisdiction.
+For more than forty years, Toronto and Region Conservation Authority (TRCA) has played a major role in forest management, tree and shrub planting, and reforestation throughout our jurisdiction.

 Increased urbanization and land management practices have led to the loss of a large percentage of quality forest and woodland habitats in the Greater Toronto Area.